-S P Jain School of Global Management Office of the Registrar September 2020 CRICOS Provider Code: 03335G CRICOS Course Code: 086184J For more information: https://www.spjain.edu.au/hubfs/Brochures_and_Handbooks/BEC-Student-Handbook.pdf Page 21 of 40
+S P Jain School of Global Management Office of the Registrar April 2021 CRICOS Provider Code: 03335G CRICOS Course Code: XXXXXXX MFT Course web page information: MFT Overview

-- No exchange of items, including books, notes, stationery or chargers, is permitted in the examination room.
-This includes other kinds of malpractices - External hard disks, memory sticks and USBflash drives are not allowed in the examinations room - Electronic communication devices such as mobile phones, iPhones, iWatches, headsets, iPads, iPods, tablets and any other music and multimedia devices are not permitted in the examination room.
-Students are required to switch off Bluetooth devises on their laptops during the examination - Students must sign the attendance sheet circulated in the examination room - Only S P Jain roll numbers should be mentioned on the written / electronic examination submission document.
+- Examination regulations - Students must appear for the examination at the scheduled date and time, and in accordance with the pre-set seating arrangement, as announced by the Office of Examinations - After the first 30 minutes of the exam, students will not be allowed to enter the examination room - Students may not be allowed to leave the examination room within the first 35 minutes (inclusive of reading time) of commencement of examination or within the final 20 minutes of examination - In case of a closed book or closed notes examination, all books, notes, papers and bags must be left outside the examination room - No exchange of items, including books, notes, stationery or chargers, is permitted in the examination room.
+This includes other kinds of malpractices - External hard disks, memory sticks and USB flash drives are not allowed in the examinations room - Electronic communication devices such as mobile phones, iPhones, iWatches, headsets, iPads, iPods, tablets and any other music and multimedia devices are not permitted in the examination room.
+Students are required to switch off Bluetooth devises on their laptops during the examination - Students must sign the attendance sheet circulated in the examination room. - Only S P Jain roll numbers should be mentioned on the written/electronic examination submission document.
 Students should not write their name on the answer booklets, since evaluations are done anonymously - Students are responsible for verifying they have been issued correct and complete examination documents - Students may draw the attention of the invigilator by raising their hand - If students finish an examination early, they may submit it to the invigilator and leave if the same is a hard copy.
 If the examination is an electronic submission, wait for instructions from the invigilator.
-All soft copy submissions will be resubmitted to Turnitin for plagiarism detection - Students are responsible for returning answer books to the invigilator.
+All soft copy submissions will be resubmitted to Turnit-in for plagiarism detection - Students are responsible for returning answer books to the invigilator.
 Under no circumstances answer books are to be taken out of the examination room - Invigilators have sole authority for resolving queries or disputes in the examination room - At the end of the examination, the invigilator will collect the answer books from the desks of students who have not yet left the examination room - Students who disturb others will be warned by the invigilator.
 Should the conduct persist, students will be required to leave the examination room.
-The invigilator will submit a report to the Office of Examinations for further processes - Dishonest behaviour will result in the student failing the exam, and possibly being expelled from the School - In situations of critical illness or bereavement, students should contact the Office of Examinations and consult the Dean of the program about the possibility of special exam arrangements.
-Requests must be supported with appropriate documentation - Misinterpretation of the examination timetable is never an acceptable excuse for absence or being late to an exam - Students arriving late due to issues outside their control, and who are admitted to the examination after seeking necessary permission, will not be given extra time to complete the examination - If there are any corrections in the question paper, it will be announced to students during the reading time.
-Any errors discovered after the commencement of the examination will not result in any clarification.
-Students are expected to make necessary assumptions and continue with the examination - Students must display their student pass / photo identification card or an alternative form of photo identification on their examination desk for the duration of the examination.
-If not, students may be asked to get a permission slip from the concerned Program Office before he/ she starts the examination
+The invigilator will submit a report to the Office of Examinations for further processes